Zirconium Crown and Bridgework in Hungary

 We generally recommend that patients plan to arrive in Hungary for the procedure on a Sunday.
 We can then have all work done and make sure you are ready to fly home with your new smile on the Friday afternoon/evening.

-Each Zirconium crown costs only £380 – which is much less than you would pay for an old style metal of ceramic crown back home.
+Each Zirconium crowns in Hungary costs only £380 – which is much less than you would pay for an old style metal of ceramic crown back home.
 The fitting of a ‘Prettau’ needs slightly more work and costs £399 each instead.

 To get more information about Zirconium and the regular crowns or you would like to get a personal quotation please contact us HERE!